Explore the acoustic properties of your room.

 The Bonello and Bolt criteria help evaluate room proportions at the planning stage: if dimensions can be adjusted, these tools show which length-width-height ratios yield the most uniform mode distribution.
 For existing rooms, analysis results become the foundation for absorber design and monitor placement.

-Calculate axial, tangential, and oblique modes.
-Visualize standing waves and problem frequencies.
+Calculate axial, tangential, and oblique room resonances from room dimensions.
+Identify standing waves and low-frequency problem areas.

-Calculate reverberation time using Sabine and Eyring formulas.
-Compare with recommended values.
+Calculate reverberation time (RT60) using Sabine and Eyring formulas.
+Compare results with recommended values for your room type.

-Predict frequency dips and peaks caused by reflections from walls, floor, and ceiling near speakers.
+Calculate speaker-boundary interference response (SBIR).
+Predict frequency dips and peaks caused by nearby walls, floor, and ceiling.

-Detect flutter echo between parallel surfaces.
+Detect and analyze flutter echo between parallel surfaces.
 Calculate repetition rate and delay time.

-Check if room proportions fall within the Bolt area for optimal modal distribution.
+Check if your room proportions fall within the Bolt preferred area for good acoustics.
+Evaluate dimensional ratios against optimal modal distribution.

 1. New room or renovation.Start with "Bolt Area" and "Bonello Criterion" to verify that room proportions allow acceptable mode distribution.
 If dimensions can be changed, adjust them before construction.

-2. Existing room.Run "Room Analyzer" or "Room Profile" for a unified report with all key metrics.
-Pay attention to problematic mode frequencies, reverberation time, and SBIR zones.
+2. Existing room.Run "Spectrum Analyzer" to listen for problem frequencies live, then open "Room Profile" for a unified report with all key metrics — modal ranges, reverberation time, and SBIR zones.

 3. Specific issue.If a particular note booms in the room, use "Room Modes."
 Hearing ringing between walls?
 Check "Flutter Echo."
 Bass is muddy near a wall?
 Open "SBIR."